-Our SENDCO has worked as a class teacher, Transition Coordinator, Head of Year and Lead Teacher for Pastoral Care.
-She is due to undertake the National Award for Special Educational Needs, she is also a deputy designated safeguarding lead and a Mental Health Champion.
+Our SENDCO has worked as a class teacher, Transition Coordinator, Head of Year, Designated teacher for CIC and Lead Teacher for Pastoral Care.
+She has achieved the National Award in Special Educational Needs, she has previously been a deputy designated safeguarding lead and a Mental Health Champion.
 The SENDCo is allocated significant time each week to manage SEND provision.